Project 4: Breaking anonymized data

 5123456

-2. A file named bike.txt which contains a comma separated list of locations that my Uncle visited on his bike.
+2. A file named bike.txt which contains a comma separated list of locations that my fictional Uncle visited on his bike.
 For example, a valid bike.txt might look like:

 W 15 St & 7 Ave, Atlantic Ave & Fort Greene Pl, E 10 St & Avenue A, 6 Ave & Broome St, E 2 St & Avenue B